 You wish to import a CA-signed certificate to allow most current browsers to automatically trust the Enforce Server administration console.
 The complete instructions for setting that up are given in the Windows and Linux Install Guides, in the section "About browser certificates".

 You wish to enable certificate authentication that allows users to automatically log on to the Enforce Server administration console.
 The complete instructions for setting that up are given in the Admin Guide. v15.7, it is in Chapter 5, in the section "About certificate authentication configuration".

-In Windows, all commands need to be executed via CLI with Admin access.
+In Windows, all commands need to be executed via CMD with Admin access.

-Command to see the hidden ".keystore" file: ls -la
+Command to see the hidden ".keystore" file on Linux: ls -la

 As per the DLP Admin Guide (p.
 151 in 15.7 version), the Tomcat store uses a X.509 certificate must be provided in Distinguished Encoding Rules (DER) format - which is a .cer file.

 The instructions below involve chained certs, when the Root or Intermediate CAs are required - i.e., "the Signed" certificate.
 The format of using a .p7b file therefore applies in that instance - otherwise, the cert is unsigned, and one would simply import the .cer file.